CyVerse-learning-materials/container_camp_workshop_2018/docker/dockeradvanced.rst

 	 * [new branch]      master -> master
 	Branch master set up to track remote branch master from origin.

-4. Select Create > Create Automated Build from Docker Hub.
+4. Select ``Create`` > ``Create Automated Build`` from Docker Hub.

-	The system prompts you with a list of User/Organizations and code repositories.
+- The system prompts you with a list of User/Organizations and code repositories.

-2. For now select from the github User.
+- For now select your GitHub account from the User/Organizations list on the left.
+The list of repositories change.

-4. Pick the project to build.
-In this case `flask-app`
+- Pick the project to build.
+In this case ``flask-app``.
+Type in "Conainer Camp flask-app"

-	The system displays the Create Automated Build dialog.
+- If you have a long list of repos, use the filter box above the list to restrict the list.
+After you select the project, the system displays the Create Automated Build dialog.

 |auto_build-2|